edumserrano/share-jobs-data/README.md

 >**Note**
 >
-> Since the data is shared via a worklfow artifact, the job producing the data must finish and upload the data before the consuming job can access it.
+> Since the data is shared via a workflow artifact, the job producing the data must finish and upload the data before the consuming job can access it.
 This dependency is declared via the `needs` field set to the consuming job.

 ```yml
 name: Example of sharing data in the same workflow